madskristensen/MarkdownEditor2022/README.md

 - Table of contents (TOC) generation
 - Outlining/folding of code blocks
 - Keyboard shortcuts
+- Support for custom CSS and HTML templates in preview window
 - Brace completion with type-through
 - Validation of relative URLs
 - Lightning fast